dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## GDPR

 ASP.NET Core provides APIs and templates to help meet some of the [UE General Data Protection Regulation (GDPR)](https://www.eugdpr.org/) requirements.
 For more information, see [GDPR support in ASP.NET Core](xref:security/gdpr).
-A [sample app](https://github.com/aspnet/Docs/tree/live/aspnetcore/security/gdpr/sample) lets you test most of the GDPR extension points and APIs added to the ASP.NET Core 2.1 templates.
+A [sample app](https://github.com/aspnet/Docs/tree/live/aspnetcore/security/gdpr/sample) shows how to use and lets you test most of the GDPR extension points and APIs added to the ASP.NET Core 2.1 templates.

 ## Integration tests